PhilipSJLin/Python-Challenge/README.md

 The winner of the election based on popular vote

 **The outputfiles are in their respective folders alongside an export file**

+In this assignment, I receieved assistance through looking at previous activities, stackoverflow, and received some support through my partner who works in the data analyst field.